argonne-lcf/ThetaGPU-Docs/doc_staging/deephyper.md

 ## Example

-From a ThetaGPU login node, you may then initiate an hyperparameter search using the `ray` evaluator through the `ray-submit` command line.
+From a ThetaGPU service node (e.g. `thetagpusn1`), you may then initiate a hyperparameter search using the `ray` evaluator through the `ray-submit` command line.
 For instance:

 ```bash
 deephyper start-project hps_demo